xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 The secret is encrypted using DPAPI-NG, a security feature introduced by Microsoft in Windows 8 and Server 2012 R2.
 DPAPI-NG enhances the security framework, allowing for the secure sharing of secrets across different users and machines.
 This means that encrypted secrets with a user or computer account can be decrypted by another user.
 However, it's worth mentioning that DPAPI-NG decryption is limited to calls made through the MS-GKDI interface, which necessitates network access to a domain controller.

 The proof that this secret is encrypted with DPAPI-NG can be found in the _DeployGPO.ps1_ script.
 Specifically, the following line of code performs the encryption by calling the _ProtectBase64_ function, passing the _$descriptor_ and _$ServicePrincipalSecret_ as inputs.
 In this case, the descriptor is composed of the Domain Computer and the Domain Controller group SID.
-This means, as explained in the comments, that the _ServicePrincipalSecret_ can only be decrypted by the Domain Controllers and the Domain Computers security groups.
+This means, as explained in the comments, <u>the _ServicePrincipalSecret_ can only be decrypted by the Domain Controllers and the Domain Computers security groups.</u>

 ```powershell
 # Encrypting the ServicePrincipalSecret to be decrypted only by the Domain Controllers and the Domain Computers security groups